Webhook Overview¶

 - You register a webhook URL in the Developer Portal for your API key.

-- When a verification completes (via MCP tools or API), Moveris sends an HTTP POST to your URL.
+- When a verification completes or fails after validation (via MCP tools or API), Moveris may send an HTTP POST to your URL, depending on which events you subscribed to.

 - The request includes headers (

-X-Webhook-Event,X-Webhook-Session,X-Webhook-Signature) and a JSON body with the verdict. - You verify the signature using your webhook secret, then process the result.
+X-Webhook-Event,X-Webhook-Session,X-Webhook-Signature) and a JSON body (event,session_id,timestamp,data). - You verify the signature using your webhook secret, then branch on

 Events¶